NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Grievous Blow.md

 **Prerequisites** Martial Artist Dedication
 * * *
 You know how to deliver focused, powerful blows that bypass your enemies' resistances.
 Make an unarmed melee Strike.
-This counts as two attacks when calculating your multiple attack penalty.
-If this Strike hits, you deal two extra weapon damage dice.
-If you are at least 18th level, increase this to three extra weapon damage dice.

-This attack also ignores an amount of resistance to physical damage, or to a specific physical damage type, equal to your level.
+If this Strike hits, it deals two additional weapon damage dice and ignores an amount of resistance to physical damage (or to a specific physical damage type) equal to your level.
+This Strike counts as two attacks when calculating your multiple attack penalty.

+If you are at least 18th level, increase the additional damage to three weapon damage dice.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*